rpanderson/analysislib-mloop/README.md

 The cost can be the result of multi-shot analysis (requiring more than one shot to evaluate).
 Suppose you only want to return a cost value after:

-* a certain number of shots have completed, or
-* all shots in a labscript sequence have completed, or
+* a certain number of shots (repeats or those in a labscript sequence) have completed, and/or
 * the uncertainty in some multi-shot analysis result is below some threshold.

 In such cases, you would include the following in your multi-shot analysis routine: